-The CU Online Navigators are here to answer your questions, provide guidance and assist you as you start your journey.
+The CU Online Enrollment Navigators are here to answer your questions, provide guidance, and assist you as you start your journey.
 Whether you need help getting ready to return to school, have questions about admissions requirements, financial aid, or anything else – the CU Online Navigators are here to help you get acquainted with the University of Colorado and your online degree program.

 CU Online Student Resources